Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Simulation study

 \subsection{Data-generating model}

 The data-generating model for the simulation study is as follows:

 for participants indexed by $i = 1, \ldots, N$, and candidate instruments indexed by $j = 1, \ldots, J$.
 The candidate instruments $G_{j}$ are simulated to be equivalent to genetic variants that are single nucleotide polymorphisms in Hardy--Weinberg equilibrium with minor allele frequency 0.3.
 The variable $U$ is a confounder in the relationship between the exposure and the outcome, and is assumed to be unmeasured.
 The error terms $\epsilon_{Ui}$, $\epsilon_{Xi}$, and $\epsilon_{Yi}$ were each drawn independently from standard normal distributions.
 The causal effect of the exposure on the outcome was either $\theta = 0$ (null causal effect) or $\theta = 0.1$ (positive causal effect).
 The effects of the candidate instruments on the exposure ($\gamma_j$) were drawn from a uniform distribution between 0.03 and 0.1.
 The direct effects of a candidate instrument (genetic variant) on the outcome ($\alpha_j$) and the effects of the candidate instruments on the confounder ($\phi_j$) were set to zero if the candidate instrument was a valid instrumental variable; for candidate instruments that were invalid instrumental variables: \begin{itemize} \item In Scenario 2 (direct effects average to zero -- balanced pleiotropy, population InSIDE satisfied), the $\alpha_j$ parameters were drawn from a uniform distribution between $-0.1$ and 0.1, and the $\phi_j$ were taken as 0. \item In Scenario 3 (direct effects do not average to zero -- directional pleiotropy, population InSIDE satisfied), the $\alpha_j$ parameters were drawn from a uniform distribution between 0 and 0.1, and the $\phi_j$ were taken as 0. \item In Scenario 4 (direct effects operate via confounder and hence do not average to zero -- directional pleiotropy, InSIDE not satisfied), the $\phi_j$ parameters were drawn from a uniform distribution between $-0.1$ and 0.1, and the $\alpha_j$ were taken as 0. \end{itemize} In Scenario 1, all candidate instruments are taken to be valid instruments.
-In Scenarios 2 to 4, the probability of being an invalid instrumental variable was set to 0.1, 0.2, and 0.3.
+In Scenarios 2 to 4, each candidate instrument was determined to be a valid or an invalid instrumental variable based on a Bernoulli trial with the probability of being invalid set to 0.1, 0.2, and 0.3.
+Although we only consider scenarios with (on average) up to 30\% invalid instruments, the pleiotropic effects of invalid instruments are fairly large.
+The maximal indirect association of a candidate instrument with the outcome via the exposure with a positive causal effect is $0.1 \times 0.1 = 0.01$ (if $\gamma_j = 0.1$), whereas the maximal direct (pleiotropic) effect is 0.1 (if either $\alpha_j = 0.1$ or $\phi_j = 0.1$),